Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: The demonstration of the method

-To give a lower bound on this value we invoke the dual DCLP(T) of the configuration LP.
-In DCLP(T) there is a variable $y_p\geq 0$ for each player $p\in P$, a variable $z_r\geq 0$ for each resource $r\in R$, and for each configuration $S\in {\cal C}_p(T)$ there is a constraint $y_p \leq \sum_{r \in S} z_r$.
-The objective function $\sum_{p\in P}y_p -\sum_{r\in R}z_r $ has to be maximized.
-The following proposition, that, with foresight, is stated here under general conditions, provides feasible solutions to the dual LP and a lower bound on the value of $W_{\sigma}$.
+To give a lower bound on this value, we invoke the dual DCLP($T$) of the configuration LP for instance $\cI$ and target value $T$.
+In DCLP($T$) there is a variable $y_p\geq 0$ for each player $p\in P$, a variable $z_r\geq 0$ for each resource $r\in R$, and for each configuration $S\in {\cal C}_p(T)$ there is a constraint The objective function, which is to be maximized, is We will use the dual as a convenient way to verify certain inequalities by checking the feasibility of well-chosen solutions to DCLP($T$).
+Since CLP($T$) is minimization problem with objective function $0$, weak duality amounts to the following observation. \begin{obs} Let $\cI$ be an instance of the Santa Claus problem and let $T\in\mathbb{R}$ be such that the CLP($T$) for $\cI$ is feasible.
+If $y \in \mathbb{R}^P$ and $ z \in \mathbb{R}^R$ represent a feasible solution of the DCLP($T$) for $\cI$ then \end{obs}

+The following consequence of Observation~\ref{obs:weak-duality}, as well as its more refined version (Proposition \ref{prop:refined-dual}), will be applied repeatedly throughout our paper.
+Here it will provide a lower bound on the value of $W_{\sigma}$.